-2025 Term Loan and Cross Currency Interest Rate Swap
+2026 Term Loan and Cross Currency Interest Rate Swap

-On December 12, 2018, Granite REIT Holdings Limited Partnership ("Granite LP") entered into a senior unsecured non-revolving term facility in the amount of \$300.0 million (the "2025 Term Loan") that matures on December 12, 2025.
-The 2025 Term Loan was available in one drawdown and is fully prepayable without penalty.
+On December 12, 2018, Granite REIT Holdings Limited Partnership ("Granite LP") entered into and fully drew down a \$300.0 million senior unsecured non-revolving term facility that originally matured on December 12, 2025.
+On November 27, 2019, Granite refinanced the \$300.0 million term facility and extended the maturity date one year to December 11, 2026 (the "2026 Term Loan").
+The 2026 Term Loan is fully prepayable without penalty.
 Any amount repaid may not be re-borrowed.
-On December 12, 2018, \$300.0 million was drawn on the 2025 Term Loan.
-Interest on drawn amounts is calculated based on CDOR plus an applicable margin determined by reference to the external credit rating of Granite LP and is payable monthly in advance.
-At December 31, 2018, the full \$300.0 million remained outstanding and the balance, net of deferred financing costs, was \$298.7 million.
+Interest on drawn amounts is calculated based on the Canadian Dollar Offered Rate ("CDOR") plus an applicable margin determined by reference to the external credit rating of Granite LP and is payable monthly in advance.
+At December 31, 2019, the full \$300.0 million remained outstanding and the balance, net of deferred financing costs and debt modification losses, was \$299.5 million.